 Have you moved, added or changed other health coverage, changed your name or phone number?
-If so, contact your HBR or follow the online process for updating your information through your enrollment system.
+If so, you are required to contact your HBR or follow the online process for updating your information through your enrollment system.
 It will help us give you better service if the State Health Plan or its representative is kept informed of these changes.